livewires/you-win/docs/sheets/jump.md

 We can scroll by changing `world.scrollY`.
 The `.scrollX` and `.scrollY` values are an **offset** added to the position of everything in the world, so you can use them to scroll around.

 We only want to scroll up, never down.
-We can do this by comparing the player's height, `player.y`, with the current scroll position, `world.scrollY`.
+We can do this by comparing the player's height, `player.posY`, with the current scroll position, `world.scrollY`.

   * Scroll up when the player is near the top of the screen.

     ```js
-    if (world.scrollY < player.y - 300) {
+    if (world.scrollY < player.posY - 300) {
-        world.scrollY = player.y - 300
+        world.scrollY = player.posY - 300
     }
     ```